jonathandean/jquery.selectAll/README.md

 });
 ```

-You can also specify a callback method for when checkbox change their value
+You can also specify a callback method for when checkboxes change their value

 ```javascript
 $('input.select-all').selectAll({